 We’re two actors who met at Toi Whakaari and fell in love with the craft of storytelling.
 Up high, down low, straight through the middle – any angle we can work to talk directly to the heart and say things that matter.

-Leap forward years of hard graft in the industry, establishing ourselves as artists, directors and producers have lead us to creating 2113 Creatives – a Tāmaki Makaurau-based production house specialising in cinematic and authentic documentary-style content.
+Leap forward years of hard graft in the industry, establishing ourselves as artists, directors and producers have led us to creating 2113 Creatives – a Tāmaki Makaurau based production house specialising in cinematic and authentic documentary-style content.

 We work by assembling a tight-knit crew of experts to respond to your briefs and work collaboratively with organisations, brands and individuals to help tell their story.